aaryanporwal/joke-genie/workshop.md

 - Javascript
 - NodeJS

+That's it!

 ## Part 2: The Setup

-You can either do this workshop in your terminal (in MacOS or Linux), Command Prompt (in Windows), or online on [Repl.it](https://repl.it).
+You can either do this workshop in your terminal (in MacOS/Linux), Command Prompt (in Windows), or online on [Repl.it](https://repl.it).
 Doing this workshop on terminal or command prompt is preferred, but Repl.it works great too!
 (For this workshop I'll be using repl.it)
-So let's begin! :rocket:
+So let's begin 🚀 !

 Head over to repl.it and follow the steps to spin up your environment: